CX-Box/cxbox-doc/docs/widget/fields/field/pickList/pickList.md

     === "List widget"
         **Step5** Add popupBcName and pickMap to **_.widget.json_**.
         `pickMap` - maping for field Picklist to MyEntity

-        If the set of fields is different from popupBcName, then create Assoc widget and add Assoc widget to **_.widget.json_**.

         ```json
         {